tuftsceeo/tufts-hub/examples/README.md

 ### How to Use

-1. Configure the PokéAPI proxy in your `config.json`:
+1. Note the configuration of the PokéAPI proxy in the `config.json`:
    ```json
    {
      "proxies": {